Top 5 4th Quarter Trades of Fl - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Flagship Private Wealth, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Florin Court Capital LLP’s top five trades of the quarter.

-During the quarter, Flagship Private Wealth, LLC bought 5,405 shares of ARCA:VTI for a total holding of 20,173.
-The trade had a 0.97% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $191.88.
+Florin Court Capital LLP reduced their investment in ARCA:XLU by 116,400 shares.
+The trade had a 25.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $67.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 18.38 and a price-book ratio of 3.33.
+In terms of valuation, Utilities Select Sector SPDR ETF has a price-earnings ratio of 23.35 and a price-book ratio of 2.23.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Global 100 ETF has a price-earnings ratio of 17.05 and a price-book ratio of 3.00.
+In terms of valuation, Industrial Select Sector SPDR has a price-earnings ratio of 20.99 and a price-book ratio of 4.65.

 Health Care Select Sector SPDR

-During the quarter, Flagship Private Wealth, LLC bought 2,923 shares of ARCA:XLV for a total holding of 19,142.
-The trade had a 0.37% impact on the equity portfolio.
+During the quarter, Florin Court Capital LLP bought 109,500 shares of ARCA:XLV for a total holding of 121,900.
+The trade had a 20.14% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $132.05.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.